mohamedemasry/e-commerce/README.md

-# this is an e-commerce project
+# this is an e-commerce preview project
+(click here)[https://storesite-v1.vercel.app/] to show preview